fivdi/onoff/README.md

 When the above program is running it can be terminated with ctrl-c.
 However, it doesn't free its resources.
-It also ignores the err argument passed to callback.
+It also ignores the err argument passed to the callback.
 Here's a slightly modified variant of the program that handles ctrl-c gracefully and bails out on error.
 The resources used by the led and button Gpio objects are released by calling their unexport method.